0xE0-rng/soundcloud_extentions/README.md

 ## Limitations
 - Only the visible DOM will be sorted, so the songs have to be loaded to be sorted.
 For this reason the autoscroll button exists
 - Only works on the soundcloud search page so far (no artist pages)
+- the playlist will remain unchanged

 ## Plannes Features
-* remove pro only songs
-* filter reposts
 * sort any page
+* filter reposts on Feed page